mrkaye97/slackr/README.md

     throw an error, but also not post anything to your channel).
 If this happens, try explicitly adding the `slackr` app to your channel in your Slack workspace.
+-   Private channels are not seen by `slackr` in some cases.

 ### Test Results